An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: magphys : testing and calibration

 As a first step, in any given waveband, we treat a source as detected if it has at least a 3-$\sigma$ detection.
 For non-detections, we conservatively adopt a flux of zero and a limit corresponding to 3-$\sigma$ in the UV-to-mid-infrared bands (i.e.\ up to 8\,$\mu$m).
 This is motivated by a stacking analysis of ALMA SMGs in ALESS where the individually optically faint or undetected SMGs yielded no or only weak detections in the stacks \citep[e.g.][]{2014simpson}.
 In the far-infrared, most of the ``non-detections'' occur in the \emph{Herschel} maps, which are confusion-noise dominated.
 Stacking analysis of SMGs at 250--500\,$\mu$m has demonstrated that the flux densities of ALMA SMGs at these wavelengths are often just marginally below the confusion noise \citep[e.g.][]{2014simpson}.
 To this end, for non-detected sources in the infrared (beyond 10\,$\mu$m), we adopt a flux density of 1.5\,$\pm$\,1.0$\sigma$.
 Other choices of limits were tested (e.g.\ 0\,$\pm$\,1$\sigma$ for all wavebands, 0\,$\pm$\,1$\sigma$ for optical/near-infrared and 1.5\,$\pm$\,1.0$\sigma$ for infrared) with no significant changes found for any of the derived physical parameters.

 We run {\sc magphys} on all 707 ALMA SMGs in our sample, and in Fig.~\ref{fig:seds} we show the observed photometry and best-fit {\sc magphys} model for four representative examples.
-All SED fits are available in Appendix \ref{appendixC}.
-These examples are selected to span the range in the number of photometric detections included in the SEDs: from sources that are detected in all 22 bands (100 per cent), 16 bands (75 per cent), 11 bands (50 per cent) down to just five bands (25 per cent).
+All SED fits are shown on-line (Fig. A1 in Appendix \ref{appendixA}).
+These examples are selected to span the range in the number of photometric detections included in the SEDs: from sources that are detected in all of the available 22 photometric bands (37 per cent of sources have coverage in 22--16 bands), 16 bands ( 28 per cent have coverage in 16--11 bands), 11 bands (20 per cent have coverage in 11--5 bands) and down to 5 bands (15 per cent have coverage in 5 or less bands).
 We also plot the resulting photometric redshift PDF for each of these SMGs.
-This demonstrates that when the SED is well-constrained (e.g.\ the galaxy is detected in a large fraction of the photometric bands), the range of possible photometric redshifts is narrow, e.g.\, with a median 16--84th percentile range of $\Delta z$\,$=$\,0.20 for SMGS with detections in all 22 bands.
+This demonstrates that when the SED is well-constrained (e.g.\ the galaxy is detected in a large fraction of the photometric bands), the range of possible photometric redshifts is narrow, e.g.\, with a median 16--84$^{\rm th}$ percentile range of $\Delta z$\,$=$\,0.20 for SMGs with detections in all 22 bands.
 However, as the number of detection decreases, this range broadens.
-For our full sample of SMGs the median number of bands that are detected is 12, which yields a median 16--84th percentile redshift range on any given SMG of $\Delta z$\,$=$\,0.50.
+For our full sample of SMGs, the median number of bands that are detected is 12, which yields a median 16--84$^{\rm th}$ percentile redshift range on any given SMG of $\Delta z$\,$=$\,0.50.
 For reference, the median uncertainty for the 18 per cent of SMGs that are detected in $\leq$\,6 bands is $\Delta z$\,$=$\,0.86.
 Note also that in some cases the reduced $\chi^2$ decreases as the number of detections decreases.
 This does not necessarily indicate a better fit, but rather often reflects the large uncertainties in non-detected wavebands.